linos-darikai/truck_plan/code/delivrables/problem_statement.md

 ### I.3.
 Problem Statement

 #### I.3.a.
 Basic Constraints
-- Solve large-scale instances (several thousand cities).
+* Solve large-scale instances (several thousand cities).
-- Conduct a statistical study of the algorithm’s experimental performance.
+* Conduct a statistical study of the algorithm’s experimental performance.

 #### I.3.b.
 Additional Constraints
-- Delivery time slot for each node (no deliveries beyond the time slot; waiting allowed).
-- Multiple trucks (*k* trucks) available simultaneously — allocation of deliveries and minimization of the latest return time.
+* Multiple trucks (*k* trucks) available simultaneously

-- Stock or collection points for specific items.
-- Travel time varying with the time.
-- Different types of trucks, with certain items restricted to specific vehicle types.
+  * Each truck transport a type of package
+  * Each truck have a capacity define
+  * Each truck have a fuel modifier

+* Constant travel time

+  * Matrix of variable distances per time slot

 ---